womeimingzi11/amapGeocode/README.md

 #> [1] "116.487585177952,39.991754014757"
 ```

-`extractConvertCoord` is created to get result as tibble.
+`extractConvertCoord` is created to get result as data.table.

 ``` r
 tb <-